YugamPatel/skyTasks/README.md

 ## SkyTask

-> **SkyTask** is a cloud‑native project‑management dashboard—personally built and inspired by tools like Jira—fully hosted on AWS, so your tasks stay as scalable as the sky.
+> **SkyTask** is a cloud‑native project‑management dashboard—personally built and inspired by tools like Jira—fully hosted on AWS.

 ![SkyTask dashboard](./assets/skytask-dashboard.png)